ExaWorks/psij-python/docs/user_guide.rst

 A :class:`JobExecutor <psij.job_executor.JobExecutor>` represents a specific RM, e.g. Slurm, on which the job is being executed.
-Generally, when jobs are submitted they will be queued for a variable period of time, depending on how busy the target machine is.
+Generally, when jobs are submitted they will be queued depending on how busy the target machine is.
 Once the job is started, its executable is launched and runs to completion, and the job will be marked as completed.